Posts Tagged ‘the Skateboard Mag’

 Haters in time

 An uproar burst forth upon the seas of gentlemanly internet discourse this week when a SkateboardMag blog revealed a photo sequence of Anthony Pappalardo, known professional, plying his trade with a couple of ollies.
-“Foul” cried thousands, claiming that not only could they ollie themselves, but that neither ollie was particularly big or dangerous.
+“Foul” cried some, claiming that not only could they ollie themselves, but that neither ollie was particularly big or dangerous.
 Both of these statements are true, but uncovering the deeper, more long-winded truth requires a trip through time.

 Christopher Colombus, in an apocryphal story that dates back even further, once strutted into a state dinner when a hater (of some description) stopped him, perchance to hate.
 The gist of it was that CC was not that hot of an explorer, and that the West Indies would’ve been inevitably found by anybody who pointed their boat far west enough, et cetera.
 Colombus famously ice-grilled the guy and then told them that he bet anybody he could make an egg stand on its end.
 After others tried and failed, Colombus squished in one end of the egg and stood it up, declaring “now that you’ve seen me do it, it would be easy for anyone.”